Midori Tatematsu: Equipment

 Midori almost exclusively uses ESP Guitars, mainly E-II Horizons with Floyd Roses.
 She explained, "the high frets are easy to play and the balance of the guitar is good, so it suits my technical playing style."
-She uses two different colors, each with a different tuning.
+She previously used two different colors, each with a different tuning.
 The Reindeer Blue one has a purple paint job on its quilted maple top and Seymour Duncan pickups; an SH-1n '59 in the front and an SH-15 Alternative 8 in the back.
 The black E-II Horizon is nearly the same, but has a Seymour Duncan Sentient pickup in the front and is kept in drop D tuning.
 In Gekijo Metalicche and early Lovebites, she used a white ESP E-II FRX.
 In 2019, Midori collaborated with the ESP Guitar Craft Academies in Tokyo, Nagoya, Osaka, and Sendai to make one guitar each.
 She has since used two of them live; one that is based on the ESP Arrow shape, and the other that is a combination of an ESP Ultratone and Snapper.
 Of the latter, which is the only synchronized tremolo guitar she has, Midori said, "It's an all-around guitar with a lot of controls, which can make a variety of sounds, but retain its thickness."
 For acoustic guitar, she uses a Martin GPC-28E equipped with a Fender Fatfinger to prolong sustain.

+In April 2026, ESP released Midori's signature model based on the E-II Horizon, the Horizon-FR Midori Custom.
+It has a hard maple top with mahogany back, a three-piece hard maple neck, an ebony fingerboard with stainless steel frets, and a "Glitter Storm Violet" paint job.
+It features gold-colored hardware, including Seymour Duncan SH-1n and SH-14 pickups, and a Floyd Rose bridge.
+At the same time, ESP also released a more affordable version under their Edwards brand, the E-Horizon-FR Midori Custom.

 Midori has signature model guitar picks with ESP, and uses custom made guitar straps from Lamanta.
 For amplification, she mainly uses a Kemper Profiling Power Rack, which allows her to reproduce various amplifiers recorded from the actual source by having a USB with it preset.
 She uses a Marshall 1960BV cabinet.
 Midori only has a Kemper Profiler Remote at her feet.
 Her guitar tech also has one, and can control the Kemper from off stage; "That's why I can concentrate on playing and performing.
 Also, some songs use harmonizers, but Kemper allows me to make detailed settings and harmonize them clearly."